pheek/MyFK_Insert/README.md

    <li>Generate an empty IDMap having the table as Key and the Primary-Key (ID) as value.</li>
    <li>Now do the following steps for each table:
      <ul>
-       <li>Create a select-staement with all given (given throhug register()-Staements and foreign keys out of the ID Table.) attributes.
+       <li>Create a SELECT-statement with all given (given throhug register()-statements and foreign keys out of the ID Table.) attributes.
        If it finds something, the ID (primary key) is inserted into the IDMap.</li>
-       <li>If (the above) Select does not find anything, create an insert statement (if no auto-increment is given, add 1 to the max of the tabels primary key).
+       <li>If (the above) SELECT does not find anything, create an insert statement (if no auto-increment is given, add 1 to the max of the tabels primary key).
        <li>The newly inserted ID (or found via select) is inserted into the IDMap.</li>
      </ul></li>
   </ul>